Zoltan Kluger: Private life; emigration to the US (1958)

 Kluger married Sarah, and the two had a son, Paul, who was sent in 1950 by the Israeli Air Force to study in the United States and remained there.
 In 1958, Kluger and his wife immigrated to the United States following their son.
 His wife threatened to commit suicide if they didn't follow him.
 Kluger opened a photography shop in New York.
 At the same time, he made a living by filming events, mainly of the Hungarian community in New York.

 Shortly after the couple arrived in the United States, his wife fell ill and died, and he remarried to Irena.

 Kluger's mother and his sister Elsa survived the Holocaust in Hungary.
-His mother died in 1949, while her daughter, husband, daughter, husband and children emigrated to the United States in 1956 and settled in California.
+His mother died in Hungary in 1949, while his sister, her husband, daughter, daughter's husband and their children emigrated to the United States in 1956 and settled in California.
 Kluger and his sister renewed their relationship.
 Kluger remained in the United States until his death.